estrategias-adaptativas/transitional-typology/article.md

 number ratios of the traditional Portuguese measurement unit: the hand, or *palmo* (abbreviated to 'p.'), equal to about 22.5 centimetres.
 5 p. equal one Portuguese yard or *vara*, thus measuring 1.12 metre.
-The *vara* seems, in fact, to be the least module effectively used in most urban plans.
-At Caminha, according to the reconstruction proposed by Trindade ([@Fig:caminha-modules]), the basic elements of the urban design are 15 p.-wide streets (3.37 metres) and lots 25 p.
-(5.62 metres) wide by 60 to 75 p.
-(13.5 to 16.87 metres) deep [@trindade:2009urbanismo, 323-328].
+The *vara* seems, in fact, to be the least multiple effectively used in most urban plans.
+At Caminha, according to the reconstruction proposed by Trindade ([@Fig:caminha-modules]), the basic elements of the urban design are 15 p.-wide streets (3.4 metres) and lots 25 p.
+(5.6 metres) wide by 60 to 75 p.
+(13.5 to 16.9 metres) deep [@trindade:2009urbanismo, 323-328].

 ![Reconstructed modular platting of Caminha, thirteenth century. [@trindade:2009urbanismo, 328]](figures/03.png){#fig:caminha-modules}